 Our business affairs are managed under the direction of our board of directors, which is currently comprised of ten (10) members.
+Our board of directors will be reduced to nine (9) members effective on the date of the Annual Meeting.
 Eight (8) of our ten (10) directors are independent within the meaning of the listing rules of the Nasdaq Stock Market (Nasdaq).
 Our board of directors is divided into three classes with staggered three-year terms.
 At each annual meeting of stockholders, a class of directors will be elected for a three-year term to succeed the same class whose term is then expiring.

-Upon the recommendation of our corporate governance and nominating committee, we are nominating Mr. Flatley, Dr. Tessier-Lavigne, and Ms. Thornberry will each hold office for a three-year term until the annual meeting of stockholders to be held in 2027 or until their successors are duly elected and qualified.
+Mr. Harris and Dr. Sato are not being nominated for re-election, and each of their terms will expire at the Annual Meeting.
+We thank them for their service, guidance, and significant contributions as directors.
+Upon the recommendation of our corporate governance and nominating committee, we are nominating Messrs.
+Baker, Klein, and Krognes.
+If elected, Messrs.
+Baker, Klein, and Krognes will each hold office for a three-year term until the annual meeting of stockholders to be held in 2028 or until their successors are duly elected and qualified.

-The following table sets forth the names, ages as of March 31, 2024, and certain other information, including the composition of the committees, as of the date of this proxy statement, for each of the directors with terms expiring at the Annual Meeting (who are also nominees for election as a director at the Annual Meeting) and for each of the continuing directors and for our new director:
+The following table sets forth the names, ages as of March 31, 2025, and certain other information, including the composition of the committees, as of the date of this proxy statement, for each of the nominees for director at the Annual Meeting, each of the continuing directors, and each of the departing directors.

 Name Class Age Position Director Since Current Term Expires Expiration of Term For Which Nominated 1.
-Director Nominees Jay Flatley (1)(2) I 71 Director 2015 2024 2027 Marc Tessier-Lavigne, Ph.D.(3) l l 64 Director 2015 2024 2027 Nancy A. Thornberry (2) I 67 Director 2021 2024 2027 2.
-Continuing Directors Vicki Sato, Ph.D.
-(3) II 75 Chairperson of the Board 2015 2025 Erik Harris (1) II 54 Director 2022 2025 Peter Klein (1)(2) II 61 Director 2018 2025 Steve E. Krognes II 55 Director 2022 2025 Jennifer Cook (3) Ш 58 Director 2018 2026 David Schenkein, M.D.(3) Ш 66 Director 2015 2026 Ryan J. Watts, Ph.D.
-III 48 President, Chief Executive Officer and Director 2015 2026
+Director Nominees Julian C. Baker II 58 Director 2028 Peter Klein (1)(2) II 62 Director 2018 2025 2028 Steve E. Krognes II 56 Director 2022 2025 2028 2.
+Continuing Directors Jennifer Cook (3) III 59 Director 2018 2026 David Schenkein, M.D.
+(3) III 67 Director 2015 2026 Ryan J. Watts, Ph.D.
+III 49 President, Chief Executive Officer and Director 2015 2026 Jay Flatley (1)(2) I 72 Director 2015 2027 Marc Tessier-Lavigne, Ph.D.(3) I 65 Director 2015 2027 Nancy A. Thornberry (2) I 68 Director 2021 2027 3.
+Departing Directors Vicki Sato, Ph.D.
+(3) II 76 Chairperson of the Board 2015 2025 Erik Harris (1) II 55 Director 2022 2025